- Vomiting (throwing up) stomach contents

 - Serious Causes.
 Vomiting alone (without diarrhea) should stop within about 24 hours.
 If it lasts over 24 hours, you must think about more serious causes.
 Examples are appendicitis, a kidney infection, diabetes and head injury.
 A serious cause in young babies is pyloric stenosis.
 See below for more on this.

-- Cyclic Vomiting.
-Cyclic vomiting is the most common cause of recurrent attacks of vomiting.
+- Cyclic Vomiting is the most common cause of recurrent attacks of vomiting.
 Attacks have a sudden onset and offset.
 Often occur in children who later develop migraine headaches.

 Pyloric Stenosis (Serious Cause)